The Colour Conundrum

 Colour - there’s no silver (blue, purple or burnt orange) bullet to the consistency conundrum.

 In brand and advertising, colour is of course a powerful tool for communication.
-It's often the visual cue that speaks loudest about a brand's personality, values, and aspirations.
+It's often the visual cue that speaks loudest about a brand's personality, values, and aspirations, and contributes most to the emotional connections a brand forms with its target audience.
 However, colour is a complicated beast.
 We’ve seen occasions where colour confusion brings project progress to a halt.
 Which is why it’s important to acknowledge that colour isn't a static entity, it is fluid and shifts across different executions.

 To achieve this it is crucially important to execute brand colours with consistency, this is something most marketers and even laypeople understand.
 However, while on the quest to maintain the perfect hue, it’s very easy to get tied in knots over inconsistencies, which causes unnecessary frustration and project inefficiencies.